 Born in London, England to Sikh immigrants from the Punjab, I now call Brooklyn, New York my home.

-My life journey has taken me in a variety of directions, all of which seem to converge in that magical way when we are doing our soul’s work.
-With feet metaphorically located in different parts of the world, much of my work focuses on the liminal: on belonging/not belonging and the ‘neither here nor there.’
+My life journey has taken me in a variety of directions, all of which seem to converge in such a way as to affirm the role of magic in helping us walk our soul's path.
+With feet metaphorically located in different parts of the world, much of my work is rooted in the liminal space: on belonging/not belonging and in the ‘neither here nor there.’

 My fascination with systems and a desire to understand the order of things led to a degree in Law at Queen Mary, University of London.
 I went on to conduct research, mostly qualitative, with international human rights organizations in post-9/11 USA before co-founding, alongside celebrated attorney and author Andrea J Ritchie, a New York City-based research collaborative committed to engaging the participatory action research model with grassroots organizations.
 Our work focused on policy and practices related to immigration, restaurant workers, sex workers, violence against women and LGBT people of color and law enforcement misconduct.
 I became an adept and engaged storyteller through this work and began to incorporate video into my research, eventually going on to establish an oral history project that explores migration and displacement within the Punjabi diaspora in London, UK.

 Realizing that the questions I was encountering in my work around identity and home have deep roots, I began my journey into Metaphysics.
-At around the same time, a dear soul friend passed on and in seeking understanding and meaning I found myself shunted fully and undeniably into the non-linear intuitive realm.
+At around the same time, a dear soul friend passed on and in seeking understanding and meaning I found myself shunted fully and undeniably onto the non-linear path.

-Today, and in keeping with the multifaceted nature of the exalted feminine, I continue to apply my abundant creative energies in a multitude of arenas, including as an entrepreneur, a community-based researcher, a storyteller, an oral historian, a filmmaker, intuitive reader and energy worker, counseling astrologer, educator, writer, poet and lover.
+Today, and in keeping with the multifaceted nature of the exalted feminine, I continue to apply my abundant creative energies in a multitude of arenas, including as a storyteller, an oral historian, filmmaker, intuitive reader and energy worker, counseling astrologer, educator, writer, poet and lover.